Hi there, I’m Brooks.

-Whether you are struggling under a mountain of paper, want to take control of your digital files, or just want some tips to be a bit more efficient and effective, I created DocumentSnap for you.
+Maybe you are buried under a mountain of paper.
+Maybe you want to take control of your digital files.
+Or maybe you just want some tips to be a more productive.
+I created DocumentSnap for you.

 The fact is, paper is great for a lot of things and is not going anywhere anytime soon.
 The question is, how do we manage it?
 Instead of being totally “paperless” (which lets face it is probably not going to happen), how do we use and store less paper?